SQream/sqream_docs/first_steps.rst

 .. options for inserting data - overview of all of them
 .. deleting/managing data overview (including storage reorg)

-This tutorial explains the basics of SQream DB SQL.
+This tutorial takes you through a few basic operations in SQream DB.

 .. contents:: In this topic:
    :local: